Why Humidity Control is Essential After Water Damage

 This process requires high-powered fans and dehumidifiers.
 Fans help circulate the air to prevent moisture from settling, while dehumidifiers extract moisture from the air, reducing humidity levels.
 Monitoring humidity during restoration with tools like hygrometers is essential for ensuring proper drying.

-Carpet & Upholstery Protectors Mattress Professional Cleaning
+Carpet & Upholstery Protectors Air Duct Cleaning Services

 When to Call a Professional for Humidity Control